javonesm89/MyCoins/Notes.md

 _ You must include and make use of a nested resource with the appropriate RESTful URLs.

-_ You must include a nested new route with form that relates to the parent resource
+X You must include a nested new route with form that relates to the parent resource

 _ You must include a nested index or show route